-That's it for this fantasy breakdown.
-Enjoy the last Sunday of the 2017 regular season, and Go Pats!
+That's it for this fantasy breakdown, the last of the 2018 season.
+Good luck in the championships, and Go Pats!